abingdonpta/abingdonpta/content/pages/fundraising.md

 The PTA accepts open-ended donations at all times.
 You may donate to the PTA using any of these three methods, in order of preference:

 {{< tabs "donate" >}}
-{{< tab "Zelle" >}}
-Zelle is the preferred method to donate money to the PTA, as there are no fees and no administrative overhead associated with the PTA accepting Zelle payments.

-More information about how to donate using Zelle will be published at a later date.
-{{< /tab >}}
 {{< tab "Memberhub" >}}
 You may donate to the PTA using Memberhub.
-However, a portion of the donation will be used to pay transaction fees ($0.50 + 3.5% of each transaction).
+A portion of the donation will be used to pay transaction fees ($0.50 + 3.5% of each transaction).

 {{< button href="https://abingdonpta.memberhub.com/store/items/62200" >}}Click Here to Donate to the PTA Using Memberhub{{< /button >}}
 {{< /tab >}}
 {{< tab "Check" >}}
 You may donate to the PTA by sending us a check.
-However, this is the least preferred method as depositing checks and disposing of them securely requires more volunteer time than the other two methods.

 You may mail checks to:
 ```
 Abingdon Elementary School
 c/o PTA